ClusterLabs/PAF/fencing.md

 - I/O fencing (aka. resource fencing): interrupt network access, SAN access through Fibre channel, etc.
-- Power fencing: using an UPS, PDU, embeded IPMI
+- Node fencing: using some power devices like an UPS, PDU, embeded IPMI

 With the advent of virtualization, we could add another kind of fencing where the VM asks the hypervisor to force-shutdown one of its relatives.